antonajoe/Apex-DT-250A-SDR-hack-exploration/README.md

 I ran and copied any debug command that seemed like it might be relevant, and having learned of putty's logging feature will script and run a complete dump soon.
 I am curious to know if there is enough information here to:

 1. Create and flash a custom operating system, ThreadX, Linux, maybe something else.
 2. Add hardware/functionality via the through hole ports or by reprogramming the smart antenna or IR ports.
-The latest ThreadX has support available for USB, Networking, and File Storage
+The latest ThreadX has support available for USB, Networking, and File Storage.
+An MCP2221 demo board might work for this.
 3. Through some combination of the above modify the device to act as an 'RTL-like' SDR or extend its current functionality to allow it to play other signals than ATSC, FM/AM etcetera.
-Think a gqrx/SDR#/SDR++ like display but directly from the box to a tv.
+Think a GQRX/SDR#/SDR++ like display but directly from the box to a tv.
 4. Do any kind of interesting or neat hack with this box.